desh2608/gss/README.md

 your audio duration is under ~2.75 h (9999s), otherwise, you should change the padding in `gss/core/enhancer.py` .

+** How should I generate RTTMs required for enhancement?**

 For examples of how to generate RTTMs for guiding the separation, please refer to my [diarizer](https://github.com/desh2608/diarizer) toolkit.

+**How can I experiment with additional GSS parameters?**

-**Additional parameters:** We have only made the most important parameters available in the top-level CLI.
+We have only made the most important parameters available in the top-level CLI.
 To play with other parameters, check out the `gss.enhancer.get_enhancer()` function.

 ## Contributing